ZER-0-NE/OrcaCNN-Demo/Method_2/README.md

-In this method, we first visualize the data and apply some preprocessing steps.
+In this method, we first visualize the data and apply some preprocessing steps. eda.py shows the code for plotting.

-We include a csv file which has fname and label as the columns.
+We include a csv file which has fname(filename) and label(Positive or Negative) as the columns.

 ### Time Signal